Valeria Richards

-Valeria Meghan Richards, originally von Doom, is a fictional character of Marvel Comics, the daughter of Mister Fantastic (Reed Richards) and the Invisible Woman (Susan Storm-Richards) and goddaughter of Doctor Victor von Doom.
+Valeria Meghan Richards, originally von Doom, is a character appearing in American comic books published by Marvel Comics.
+The character is the daughter of Mister Fantastic (Reed Richards) and the Invisible Woman (Susan Storm-Richards) and goddaughter of Doctor Victor von Doom.
 She is the younger sister of Franklin Richards (though because of time travel she has sometimes been older than her brother).
 Valeria made her first appearance under the code name Marvel Girl and is currently using the name Brainstorm.

 Publication history

 Valeria von Doom first appeared in Fantastic Four (vol. 3) #50 (February 2002), during writer Chris Claremont and artist Salvador Larroca's run.
-While Chris Claremont intended to resolve the storyline, he never got the chance, as Rafael Marín and Carlos Pacheco and Jeph Loeb took over Fantastic Four and brought Valeria back into the title, changing the character's origins.
-In the comics themselves, Roma professed to have cared for the girl, but the Official Handbook of the Marvel Universe took the opportunity to tie up some loose ends by claiming that Valeria was actually raised in an alternate future as the daughter of Doctor Doom and Sue Storm.
+While Chris Claremont intended to resolve the storyline, he never got the chance, as Rafael Marín, Carlos Pacheco, and Jeph Loeb took over Fantastic Four and brought Valeria back into the title, changing the character's origins.
+In the comics themselves, Roma professed to have cared for the girl, but the Official Handbook of the Marvel Universe states that Valeria was raised in an alternate future as the daughter of Doctor Doom and Sue Storm.